About the SLU Forest Damage Centre

 Steering group and Reference group

-The Forest Damage Centre steering group consists of:
+The SLU Forest Damage Centre steering group:

-• Göran Eriksson, Dean SLU (chair)
+• Göran Eriksson, Dean SLU (chairman)

 • Torleif Härd, Dean SLU

-• Pernilla Christensen, Vicedean SLU
+• Pernilla Christensen, Vice-dean SLU

 • Dan Rydberg, Swedish Forest Agency